trackit/trackflix-live/apps/api/README.md

 #### 4. Delete MediaPackage channel
 This handler calls the `deletePackageInput` use case which deletes the MediaPackage channel and both its endpoints.

+#### 5. Set error status
+This handler calls the `setErrorStatus` use case which updates some values in the database if an error occurred.

 ## Infrastructure